aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/story.rst

 -  **Video that shows you step by step how to use Aurelius Atlas for the user story**

 Each of the user stories can be executed by **yourself** using the demo environment,
-To be able to execute these use cases you have to login the `demo environment <https://aureliusdev.westeurope.cloudapp.azure.com/demo/atlas/>`__
+To be able to execute these use cases you have to log in the `demo environment <https://aureliusdev.westeurope.cloudapp.azure.com/demo/atlas/>`__